Tanjong Pagar railway station: Intangible heritage

-Upon arriving in TPRS's main hall, the first thing that many encounter was Habib Railway Book Store and Money Changer.
+Upon arriving in TPRS's main hall, the first thing that many encountered was Habib Railway Book Store and Money Changer.
 Having been part of the station scenery since 1936, it is certainly one institution that many regular passengers would patronize before embarking on their trip.
 Opened in 1936, the shop was where Mohd Seeni, a proprietor, used to work before taking over in 1958.
 He was the longest serving staff in the station.

 The station canteen, renowned for its tasty and affordable food, had been established since 1984 by the Hasan brothers.
 One of the hawkers, Mohammed Ali Latif, had been selling Nasi Bryani in the canteen for 8 years before its closure.
 He started his business from scratch, selling 20-30 servings a day to about 300 a day.
 On the last day of business in the station, his food was sold out within 2 hours with more than 700 loyal customers coming to support him.

 TPRS was also home to Mr Dennis Lim, whose father used to run the station hotel for over 60 years since 1932.
 The 34-rooms hotel was housed in the upper floors of the station and its service was known to be equivalent to Raffles Hotel during its peak, to the extent that many dignitaries like the Malaysian royalties frequent the hotel.
 Having lived and worked there most of his life, Lim also mentioned that the hotel exuded a strong colonial ambience, with massive rooms having high ceilings and restaurant's waiters dressed in white with silver buttons.

 The popularity of the hotel began declining in the 1970s due to physical deterioration of the station building and the negligence of maintenance by the Malayan Railway authorities.
 Roof leakage caused much ceiling moisture damage and plumbing problems became a prevalent issue.
 All these led the decline in the hotel's appeal and business spiraled downwards.

 Cessation of operations

 Following an agreement between the governments of Malaysia and Singapore on 24 May 2010, railway operations at the station ceased from 1 July 2011.
 The conserved building may be integrated with future developments on the site or turned into a museum.
 KTM's southern terminus was relocated to the Woodlands Train Checkpoint.

 The closure of the line between Tanjong Pagar and the Woodlands checkpoint was something that had been considered for some 20 years with the intention made clear through the Malaysia–Singapore Points of Agreement of 1990, though the exact details could not be agreed upon until the agreement was signed between the two countries in 2010.
 Though supported by some, the closure was opposed and lamented by others as representing a great loss of Singapore's heritage and of a key public transportation facility.
-Following closure, Singapore had 180 km of railway lines.
+At the time of closure, Singapore had already built 180 km of domestic MRT and LRT lines combined.